tchandler48/utsbasic/README.md

 utsbasic is a port of bxbasic(2003) era.
 It is a beta release more for testing and bug finding.
-A log number of test programs are included.
+A large number of test programs are included.

 utsbasic runs under UTS under VM370.